 Bust through fitness plateaus with this boredom-busting HIIT workout.
-This fast-paced workout consists of 21 DIFFERENT full body exercises.
+This fast-paced, fat burning workout consists of 21 different full body exercises.

 The workouts starts with dumbbell strength training and progresses to HIIT cardio.
 It’s 30 minutes of fire!

 As always, you can scale this workout to a more moderate intensity by taking low-impact modifications offered in the workout video.

 A medium-to-heavy set of dumbbells and an optional chair or bench.

 Shop My Dumbbells

 I’m using 12 lb dumbbells in this full body workout.